serverless/event-gateway-getting-started/README.md

 ## Getting Started with the Event Gateway

 This example shows a simple way to deploy a service to the Event Gateway.
-It uses the hosted version provided by Serverless, Inc. -- [reach out](mailto:hello@serverless.com) if you'd like an invite!
+It uses the hosted version provided by Serverless, Inc. -- [sign up here](https://dashboard.serverless.com)!

 This service will deploy three functions: